 It’s available with either regular or step-through frames.
 Spec-wise, the way this bike is constructed means reliability for years of use.

-For example, motor used here is 240-watt Bafang, which is easily serviceable or replaceable.
-Same approach is applied to spare-parts like brakes – V-brakes are used here.
+For example, the motor used here is 240-watt Bafang, which is easily serviceable or replaceable.
+The same approach is applied to spare-parts like brakes – V-brakes are used here.

 If money is not an issue, here’s the ultimate electric bike.
 Yes, it costs like a decent used car, but this is the king of premium electric bikes.
 No expense is spared here.

 It has a mountain version if you want to go backcountry, but even a regular one can offer a lot for off-road.

 It’s ideal for longer rides and touring where you need to spend several days in a saddle.